TryGhost/docs/content/concepts/routing.md

 ### data

-The `data` property is used to fetch resources using Ghost’s API for use in the collection's template.
+The `data` property is used to fetch resources using Ghost’s API for use in the template.
 This property can fetch arbitrary posts, pages, tags and authors to be made available in a handlebars template, avoiding the need to use `{{get}}` everywhere.

 Another important use for the `data` property is to associate resources with particular URLs so that accessing a resource from a different URL automatically redirects, avoiding duplicate content and confusing site structures.